ClickHouse/NoiSQL/README.md

 ### Envelopes

-Envelope is a way to make the signal sound like a note of a keyboard musical instrument, such as piano.
+The envelope is a way to make the signal sound like a note of a keyboard musical instrument, such as a piano.

 It modulates the volume of the signal by:
 - attack - time for the sound to appear;
-- hold - time for the sound to play in maximum volume;
+- hold - time for the sound to play at maximum volume;
 - release - time for the sound to decay to zero;

 This is a simplification of what typical envelopes are, but it's good enough.